 9. Train Rides

 Whether you’re looking for a train ride or a horse ride, Beavers Bend Depot & Trail Rides is a great place to get to do both!
-Train rides last about 20 minutes and go through the neighboring forest and continues throughout the day.
+Train rides last about 20 minutes and go through the neighboring forest and continue throughout the day.

 Reservations need to be made for the trail rides, which are about 2.5 miles long and last about 45 minutes.
 They do have a gift shop, concessions, and carousel pony rides as well.